 The Chilliwack Economic Partners Corporation received the Stan Rogers Memorial Award at the 2016 BC Economic Development Awards Banquet.
 This award recognizes the leading role CEPCO has had in the ongoing development of Canada Education Park.

-The purpose of this dynamic and innovative partnership-based project is to provide a sustainable economic base
+The purpose of this dynamic and innovative partnership-based project is to provide a sustainable economic base for the community of Chilliwack in the critically important and growing knowledge-based sector.

 The development of the Canada Education Park has resulted in state-of-the-art training facilities for all of the partners involved, including the University of the Fraser Valley campus, the RCMP Pacific Region Training Centre, Canada Border Services Agency and the Justice Institute of British Columbia.